The Pros and Cons of Decaf CoffeePosted by Bean & Bean on

 Decaf coffee can also have:

 While small amounts of this chemical are safe, if you want to avoid it altogether, make sure to check the labels of the decaf coffee you buy.
-The majority of the time, decaf coffee that does not include how it was decaffeinated is using methyl chloride.
+The majority of the time, decaf coffee that does not display how it was decaffeinated, was made using methyl chloride.

 Remember, we’re not a licensed healthcare provider, so we recommend talking to a licensed professional to get the best advice.

 At Bean and Bean, we believe that you shouldn’t have to sacrifice the amazing taste of coffee when drinking decaf.
 Here are our top picks for decaf:

 Guatemala Organic Decaf Single Origin Coffee: Fair trade water processed decaf.

 Peru Organic Decaf Single Origin Coffee: Produced by a co-op farm in Peru.

 Sip and read more:

 - How to Successfully Switch to Decaf Coffee

 - The Difference Between Direct trade and Fairtrade Coffee